Sp25-CS5004-Online-Lionelle/final-project-group-2/README.md

 ## Features
 * **Search Jobs**: Find jobs by title, industry, and location and gives suggestions for searches based on key words
+* * **Query Suggestions**: The application incorporates Natural Language Processing techniques for search queries, including:
+  * Levenshtein distance algorithm to detect and correct typos in search terms
+  * Query suggestion system that learns from successful searches
+  * Special case handling for missing or incorrect characters
+  * Priority-based suggestion system that considers both common industry terms and user's recent successful queries

 * **View Job Details**: See comprehensive information about each job including salary ranges using an API
 * **Save Jobs**: Store jobs you're interested in for later reference
 * **Sort Jobs**: Sort jobs by name and amount